margaretmf/margaretmf.github.io/creativewriting.md

 It's ok to let the tears flow
 It's ok to cry
 It's like the water droplets after a heavy rain

+You come waltzing in
+Feeling like you new what I needed
+You told me in the wrong way
+You woke me up to a side of me yearning, crying out loud to be free

 <br>